isa-ulisboa/greends-ipython/README.md

 ```
 (myvenv) my_venvs/ $ python -c 'import sys; print(sys.path)'
 ```
-Notice that the folder in `myvenv` where the virtual environment packages are installed is listed, but the folders where base packages are stored is not.
-Since a virtual environment is not movable, one needs to collect the information about the installed packages in a file in case one intends to share the environment (e.g. in GitHub).
-Towards that end, one needs to create a file typically called `requirements.txt` with the packages names and versions, that can be used to create a clone of the environment on another machine.
+Notice that the folder in `myvenv` where the virtual environment packages are installed is listed, but the path to where base packages are stored is not.

+If one wishes to share a virtual environment, the way to do that is to share a file (typically, `requirements.txt`) that allows a collaborator to re-create the environment. `requirements.txt` stores the information about the installed packages in a file in case one intends to share the environment (e.g. in GitHub).
+Towards that end, one needs to create `requirements.txt` with the packages names and versions, that can be used to create a clone of the environment on another machine.
 This is done, still within `myvenv` (i.e. with `myvenv` activated) with the following command:
 ```
 (myvenv) my_venvs/ $ pip freeze > requirements.txt
 ```